Syd'Quan Thompson

-Syd'Quan Thompson (born February 7, 1987) is a former American football cornerback.
-He was drafted by the Denver Broncos as the 225th overall selection in the 2010 NFL Draft.
-He played college football at California.
+Syd'Quan Thompson (born February 7, 1987) is an American former professional football player who was a cornerback for the Denver Broncos of the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Broncos in the seventh round of the 2010 NFL draft.

+Since 2022, Thompson has served as co-head coach of his alma mater, Grant Union High School in Sacramento, California.
+He has led the Pacers to two CIF state championships.

 Early life

 Thompson was born on February 7, 1987. in Sacramento, California, to mother Patrice Thompson.
 He is also the brother of Carolina Panthers' linebacker Shaq Thompson.
 He attended Grant Union High School where he played football and earned all-state honors three times.
 As a junior in 2004, he recorded 950 rushing yards for 18 touchdowns, 15 receptions for 360 yards and four touchdowns, returned five punts, and returned one kickoff for a touchdown.
 That year, Rivals.com ranked him the number-one junior player in the state, and he received the California Mr. Football Award.
 As a senior, he recorded more than 70 tackles, two interceptions, 1,000 rushing yards, and 12 touchdowns.
 He received an invitation to play in the CaliFlorida Bowl.
 The Sacramento Bee named him to its all-metro second team.

 Scout.com rated him the number-five player in its West Hot 100.
 Rivals.com rated him the 13th-ranked athlete in the nation and the 21st-ranked player in California.
 ESPN assessed him as the 11th-ranked cornerback in the nation.
 PrepStar named him an All-American, as did SuperPrep, which also rated him the 17th-ranked defensive back in the nation and the 13th-ranked player in California.
 Thompson was rated a four-star prospect by both Scout.com and Rivals.com.
 He received scholarship offers from Arizona, California, Kansas State, Oklahoma, Oregon, UCLA, and Washington.